georgekjolly/BerkelyAIandML/README.md

-Required Assignment 5.1: Will the Customer Accept the Coupon?
+**Required Assignment 5.1: Will the Customer Accept the Coupon?**

 Jupyter Note Book link : https://github.com/georgekjolly/BerkelyAIandML-5.1/blob/main/prompt.ipynb

-I have completed the analysis for Bar coupons and Coffee house coupons.
-Please find the findings below:
+I have completed the analysis for Bar and Coffee house coupons.
+I have used bar charts, histograms, violin plots and pie charts for analsys.
+Please find the analysis results below:

 **BAR COUPON ANALYSIS FINDINGS**